 SMC Global Power believes it is well-positioned to take advantage of opportunities from continued growth in the Philippine electricity market, as well as from the existing power supply shortage.
 The latter is exacerbated by an existing base of old Government-owned power plants, which are nearing the end of their useful life, as well as a large base of seasonal power supply such as the hydropower plants particularly in Mindanao.
-To meet this need, SMC Global Power has a defined roadmap to increase capacity by developing greenfield power projects and bidding for selected NPC-owned power generation plants that are scheduled for privatization.
+To meet this need, SMC Global Power has a defined roadmap to increase capacity by developing greenfield power plants and bidding for selected NPC-owned power generation plants that are scheduled for privatization.

-SMC Global Power, through San Miguel Consolidated Power Corporation, SMC Consolidated Power Corporation and Limay Premiere Power Corp., is already in the construction stage for two greenfield power projects with 450 MW of generation capacity expected to be commissioned in 2016 and another 300 MW in 2017.
+SMC Global Power through its subsidiaries, SMCPC and SCPC is in the process of completing the construction of two greenfield power plants, the Limay and Davao Greenfield Power Plants, with 750 MW of plants' combined generation capacity commissioned in 2016 and 2017 and the last 150 MW is expected to be commissioned in 2018.
 In addition, as a leading power company in the Philippines with a large customer base, SMC Global Power believes that it is in a strong position to leverage its relationships with its existing customers to service their expected increased electricity demand.